xhtdevil/FDMTestBed/MCF_software_package/readme.txt

 	Final lines are nsat x nship matrix of non-negative numbers, specifying the downlink capacities between satellite (row) and ship (col), 0 means there is no downlink between a satellite and ship.

-	An example of config file is provided: "config_new.txt".
+	An example of config file is provided: "testcase_4.txt".

+The format of config file for FDM_hub.cpp is similar, with the following differences:
+	Since the destination is a common hub, the n_srchost x 3 request matrix is now n_srchost x 2 matrix, fixing destination as the hub
+	THe downlink capacities are no longer nsat x nship matrix.
+It is now a 1x nsat vector.

-	Results are output to "allocation.txt".
+	Results are output to e.g. "allocation.txt".
 The format of "allocation.txt" is as follows:
 		First print source host , destination host, destination host ip;
 		Then add host, ship, sat, hub, sat
 		Then add link between nodes